k2view-academy/K2View-Academy/articles/26_fabric_security/07_user_IAM_overview.md

 #### Authentication method by Channel

 Fabric provides the flexibility to separate between the authenticators for the various access methods - web, console and WS.
+Note that in order WS will work with the authenticators

 For example, in case IAM is not handled by Fabric, apps might use web access via SAML and console access via LDAP.

+#### User Information at UserCode

+*UserCode*, which can be used at project implementation code, has a method called `sessionUser()` that provides an *SessionUser* object that contain the user-name and roles, relevant to the current user session and that populated by the relevant active authentication provider.
+This is useful to apply  permissions by roles at code.